Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 Why Teams Switch Away from Cloud AI APIs

-Three pain points that surface once your self hosted LLM and text generation workloads move from prototype to production.
+Three pain points that surface once your self-hosted LLM text generation workloads move from prototype to production at scale.

 Unpredictable Costs